 To maintain the communication between departments or workers, you can use free software such as Slack, Skype, HipChat or even Hangouts; to have conversations, via texts or video.
 You can even, in some of them, share screen to show progress and so on.

 For task management, there are free and paid options.
-In the free range, you can choose between Trello, Asana or Basecamp with lots of tools but also with limited options or users capacity.
+In the free range, you can choose between Trello, Asana, Teamwork or Basecamp with lots of tools but also with limited options or users capacity.
 In the other hand, paid options, offer you a lot of premium tools by paying around 10 dollars per month; some of them are Jira, Assembla, Hub staff and many others.

 Most of these softwares have time tracking, sorting and reports to keep on with the progress of team’ activities.